vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2025-03-xx version 4.0.6 =
+Added the QR api for Mobilpay sites

 = 2025-02-17 version 4.0.5 =
 Fix webhooks handling for some edge cases
 New and improved Wizard for new users